Discover more from Where on Planet Earth

 Gran Cenote, Corazón, Escondido, Crystal, Eden, Taak Bi Ha, Yax Kin, Calavera

 All of these are beautiful and unique!
-Gran Cenote is special but very popular, Escondido and Crystal are right next to each other and close to town, Corazon is a good one to spend the day at, Taak Bi Ha and Yax Kin are a bit out of town.
+Gran Cenote is special but very popular, Escondido and Crystal are right next to each other and close to town, Corazon is a good one to spend the day at, Taak Bi Ha and Yax Kin are a bit out of town but super pretty.
 There are many cenotes in other areas of the Yucatan peninsula that are very special, some of my favorites are near Valladolid, which is an easy day trip from Tulum.
 For recommendation on those and other Yucatan areas, check out the blog post: Yucatan Beyond Pretty Beaches

 Sian Ka’an Natural Reserve